 If it is, it’s nothing new.
 Ben Ostrowsky sent us this World War II-era propaganda poster.
 It was part of a series produced by the labor union and corporation-led War Production Board in 1942.
 The aim was to engage as many civilians and companies in weapon production as they could.
 “Santa Claus has gone to War!” it exclaims.
 Maybe he needs those fighter jets along for the ride after all.

 P.S.
 In case anyone is still debating: this proves not only that Santa Claus is white, but that he’s an American too.
-Team America!Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Team America!Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.